Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 # Manage the HTML templates

 HTML templates are mainly used for email messages such as confirmations or shipping messages.
-Further, they can be used to write detailed product descriptions that are uploaded to a shop or marketplace, for example to ebay.
+Further, they can be used to write detailed product descriptions that are uploaded to a shop or marketplace, for example to *ebay*.
 HTML templates allow you to generate HTML content from data based on templates using the *Smarty template engine*.
 Further, you are able to include data from all available source entities in HTML as well as all sub-entities if they are present in the JSON representation of the source entity using the HTML templates.